 - Screening and Assessment

 During this phase, the medical professional performs the assessment and screening to gauge the patient’s Zoloft use severity.
 It includes determining the mental health conditions the patient has and the duration of their Zoloft use.
 Tools like the Drug Abuse Screening Test (DAST) may be used.
 This step is fundamental because it allows the staff to create a treatment and recovery plan based on the patient’s needs.
-The results of assessment and screening will enable the clinician to gauge if further assessment is needed.
+The results of assessment and screening will enable the clinician to gauge if further assessment is necessary.
 Assessment is an ongoing process in certain treatment facilities because the patient’s needs may change as the recovery process advances.

 - Treatment Plan for Addiction